-This Article is a special rule which, for contracts to be performed over a period of time, excludes restitution for performances made in the past.
-To the extent that there is restitution under this Article, it is governed by the provisions under Article 7.3.6.
+This Article is a special rule which, for long-term contracts, excludes restitution for performance made in the past.
+To the extent that there is restitution under this Article, it is governed by the provisions of Article 7.3.6.